tbrowder/Text-Utils/README.md

 # Text::Utils

 This module provides some miscellaneous text processing routines not provided by core Raku.
 (Note it replaces the now-deprecated `Text::More` module.)

-Note this is version `2.1.0` which introduces a new API 2 for the `strip-comment` routine.
+Note this introduces a new API 2 for the `strip-comment` routine.
 See the examples below for its use.
 The old signature is still usable, but it is deprecated and will be removed in version `3.0.0`.

 ## Synopsis